seinecle/IoT4Entrepreneurs/docs/generated-slides/subdir/definitions_temp_pdf.md

 image:round_portrait_mini_150.png[align="center", role="right"][align="center", role="right"]

 This course is made by Clement Levallois.

 Discover my other courses in data / tech for business: https://www.clementlevallois.net

-Or get in touch via Twitter: https://www.twitter.com/seinecle[@seinecle] cle[@seinecle] of connected separately to a central point.

-Connected objects can coordinate to move together and perform a common action (like https://www.youtube.com/watch?v=CJOubyiITsE[moving a child!]), or just exchange data.

-//ST: !

-== The end
-//ST: The end

-//ST: !
-Find references for this lesson, and other lessons, https://seinecle.github.io/IoT4Entrepreneurs/[here].

-image:round_portrait_mini_150.png[align="center", role="right"]
-This course is made by Clement Levallois.

-Discover my other courses in data / tech for business: https://www.clementlevallois.net